Erik Proper Welcome About ORCiD Contact CV Presentations Research Setup Sports

 2. Ultra-light weight, which involves my mobile phone.
 My mobile phone (an iPhone 15 Pro) has a decent built-in camera.
 Nevertheless, when taking a serious photo, I still prefer using a camera with a more serious lens.
 I also use my mobile phone to "scout" for scenes, or to obtain a "GPS-fix" for a location at which I was taking photos with one of my "real" cameras.

-3. Light-weight, involving one of my FujiFilm X-T5's, and the Fujinon XF 27mm f/2.8 R WR lens, which fits nicely into my regular backpack.
+3. Light-weight, involving one of my FujiFilm X-T5's, and the FujiFilm XF 27mm f/2.8 R WR lens, which fits nicely into my regular backpack.

-4. Mid-weight, involving two of my FujiFilm X-T5's, together with the following Fujinon lenses:
+4. Mid-weight, involving two FujiFilm X-T5's, together with (some of) the following FujiFilm lenses:

 • XF 27mm f/2.8 R WR